EntryFr4gger/LS2023/docs/readme/Database.md

 The conceptual model has the following restrictions:

 * Each board has a unique name
-* Each card must belong to a list and a board, except if it is archived.
+* Each card must belong to a list and a board, except if it is archived, in that case its list id is null
 * Each list must belong to a board and has a unique name within that board
 * Although card can have a dueDate, it doesn't require it